-GOAL I - IN RECOGNITION OF THE IMPORTANCE OF ENHANCING THE QUALITY OF LIFE IN THE CITY, DIRECT DEVELOPMENT TO THOSE AREAS WHICH HAVE IN PLACE, OR HAVE AGREEMENTS TO PROVIDE, SERVICE CAPACITY TO ACCOMMODATE GROWTH IN AN ENVIRONMENTALLY ACCEPTABLE MANNER.
+GOAL I - IN RECOGNITION OF THE IMPORTANCE OF ENHANCING THE QUALITY OF LIFE IN THE CITY, DISCOURAGING URBAN SPRAWL, DIRECT DEVELOPMENT TO THOSE AREAS WHICH HAVE IN PLACE, OR HAVE AGREEMENTS TO PROVIDE, SERVICE CAPACITY TO ACCOMMODATE GROWTH IN AN ENVIRONMENTALLY ACCEPTABLE MANNER.

-- OBJECTIVE I.1 The City Concurrency Management System shall make available or schedule for availability the public facilities for future growth and urban development as development occurs in order to provide for urban densities and intensities within the City. - Policy I.1.1 The location of higher density residential, high intensity commercial and heavy industrial uses shall be directed to areas adjacent to arterial or collector roads, identified on the Future Traffic Circulation Map, where public facilities are available to support such higher density or intensity. - Policy I.1.2 The land development regulations of the City shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities and shall establish the following floor area ratio(s) to be applied to each classification of land use:
+- OBJECTIVE I.1 The City Concurrency Management System shall make available or schedule for availability the public facilities for future growth and urban development as development occurs in order to provide for urban densities and intensities within the City and discourage the proliferation of urban sprawl. - Policy I.1.1 The location of higher density residential, high intensity commercial and heavy industrial uses shall be directed to areas adjacent to arterial or collector roads, identified on the Future Traffic Circulation Map, where public facilities are available to support such higher density or intensity. - Policy I.1.2 The land development regulations of the City shall be based on and be consistent with the following land use classifications and corresponding standards for densities and intensities and shall establish the following floor area ratio(s) to be applied to each classification of land use: